Works With Live Art Denmark

 Live Review of “Undgåelsens Bevægelighed”

-Undgåelsens Bevægelighed was an installation in public space by the Danish performance duo CoreAct.
-In Copenhagen it was shown next to the Black Diamond, the extension of the Royal Library.
-In October 2010, Torben Sangild got up on stage and delivered the first one of a series of live reviews that became an central part of our performance art series Samtalekøkken.
-His performative review can be seen in the video below.
+“Undgåelsens Bevægelighed” was an installation in public space by the Danish performance duo CoreAct, Anika K. Barkan and Helene Kvint.
+The title translates roughly to “Agility of Avoidance” but the work was shwon as “Reflection” for international audiences.
+In Copenhagen, the installation that consisted of a small house made of pieces of colored glass, was presented next to the Black Diamond, the extension of the Royal Library.
+In October 2010, we challenged Torben to get up on stage and review the piece in the first one of our series of live reviews that became an central part of our performance art series Samtalekøkken.
+His performative review, which lead to interesting discussions of, among other things, what a title can and should do, can be seen and heard in Danish in the video below.

 Discussion of Torben’s Review of “Live art for børn 1”